 Long-running operations, such as exporting Civil 3D corridors to solids, can cause workflows to appear unresponsive, especially in cloud-based or asynchronous environments.
 To address this, AutoCAD provides a heartbeat signal mechanism to indicate the application is still alive during lengthy tasks.

-This post demonstrates how to implement a heartbeat mechanism while performing a complex operation: exporting corridors to solids using Civil 3D's Design Automation (DA) environment.
+This post demonstrates how to implement a heartbeat mechanism while performing a complex operation: exporting corridors to solids using Civil 3D's Automation (DA) environment.

 Thanks for Albert from Engineering to provide this suggestion.